julius-boettger/dotfiles/README.md

 - The following guide explains installation on a [NixOS](https://nixos.org/) system (which is my use case).
 - ⚠️ Knowledge of basic [NixOS](https://nixos.org/) usage is needed.
 Try it out first before attempting to follow this guide.
-- ⚠️ This guide assumes that you have either backed up your config files or don't care about them, as it may override them.
 - ⚠️ I try to make the config files in this repo modular and hardware independent, but you might still have to change some things to make it work with your hardware.
 The current configuration assumes:
     - a dual-monitor setup
     - a stationary/dektop system (you _could_ try it out on a portable system, but would probably miss things like a battery or wifi indicator)